0n0w1c/fish-pole/readme.md

 The pole appears as a swimming fish, but unlike a fish, it does not move.

-Wire connections are hidden by default, startup setting to make them visable.
+Wire connections are hidden by default, startup setting to make them visible.

 ### Compatibility
 Should work with most other mods, depends on the amount of electrical pole manipulation.